 I personally despise having people in my inbox asking me for money when I’ve never heard of them, know nothing about them and can’t see that they’ve been flying for a while.
-I spend my money with aircrafts that are just there, in all their Glory, doing what they claim to do.
+I spend my money with businesses that are just there, in all their Glory, doing what they claim to do.
 I don’t need anyone to ask me if I need them?
 I need them to show me that I need them, and I have the sense within to go to them and inquire.

-THIS is the making of a sound business, my friends.
+This is the making of a sound business, my friends.

 I realize that the steps toward building a successful and long-term digital business can be overwhelming at times, and hard to wrap your brain around.
 I love to help people get clarity around this.